Financial Aid Information

 FirstGen Scholars Program Scholarship ($3,000)

-Scholarship awarded as part of a program for select incoming first generation students.
-Applicants must file a FAFSA (or Dream Act Application as applicable), along with an application for the program by the deadline to be considered.
+Scholarship awarded as part of a program for select incoming first-generation students.
+For the purpose of this scholarship, the term first-generation college student means that neither of the student’s parents completed a bachelor’s degree in the U.S. Applicants must file a FAFSA (or Dream Act Application as applicable), along with an application for the program by the deadline to be considered.
 Requires involvement in FirstGen Scholars Program.

 Church Matching Scholarship (Up to $1,300)